rampal-punia/python-tutorials/args_kwargs/readme.md

 So, what if we need to add more than 2 variables, or any desired numbers of variables.
 We need a placeholder that can accumulate as many arguments as required by the user.
 This is a very simple case scenario here.
 But I hope you get the point.

 Here comes `*args and **kwargs` to rescue.
 With the help of  `*args and **kwargs` we can pass as many arguments as we like.
-They work as the placeholders for any numbers of variables.
+They work as the placeholder for any number of variables.

 Let's look at the `*args` first.